 Depending on your cat’s age and agility levels, some people find baby gates or pet gates effective.
 Be careful with certain styles of baby gates, such as those with wide-spacing bars—you don’t want your cat getting stuck trying to squeeze through.
 Mesh gates can be safer if you have an older cat that is unlikely to climb.
 Extra-tall pet gates can work well in rooms where there is no door.

-3. Create A Buffer Zone
+3. Create a Buffer Zone

 Some cats persist scratching at a closed door, so creating more buffer space can be helpful.